raphael-s/steam.idle/README.rst

 To start idling, you first have to edit the ``settings.txt`` file.
 In the file you have to set the values for ``sessionid`` and ``steamLogin``.
-To get those values, you have to open a session on steamcommunity.com <http://steamcommunity.com/>.
+To get those values, you have to open a session on `SteamCommunity <http://steamcommunity.com/>`_.
 After you signed into your account, you can get those two values from the cookies of the page.

 Important: